nic-dgl103-f24-cvs1/project-Yui-G/README.md

 #### What we do section

 - Heading: “What we do”
-- Paragraph: Use paragraph on original website
+- Paragraph: Use paragraph on original website or Use AI to create some contents
 - Image: Use1 or 2 pictures from Gallery

 #### About us Section